 - Consistency.
 Can your business deliver on time and in line with their schedule?
 Landing multi-year contracts come with responsibilities to fully deliver through their term limits — consistency is a foundational aspect to strong relationships.

 - Commitment.
 What level of products and/or services do you provide?
 Are they of the highest quality?
-What is your commitment to being a long-term partner?
+What’s your commitment to being a long-term partner?
 As daily consumers in the marketplace, we know that overall value sometimes means paying more.

 - Sustainability.
 Does your business place a high value on delivering products and/or services in a sustainable, ethical way?
 As more local, state, federal and private entities set sustainability goals, their purchasing objectives will reflect in RFPs.

 These are just some of the factors that can additionally affect the outcome of a bid beyond price.
-Although agencies want the lowest price, they know that if they want great service and product, they will have to pay more.
+Although agencies want the lowest price, they know that if they want great service and products they’ll have to pay more.
 In RFPs terminology, this is sometimes referred to as “lowest responsive and responsible bidder”.

-However, if you have received an Invitation for Bid (or IFB), the lowest price is more likely to win the contract.
-They differ from RFPs in that they are typically issued for commodity products that involve very little research.
+However, if you’ve received an Invitation for Bid (or IFB), the lowest price is more likely to win the contract.
+They differ from RFPs in that they’re typically issued for commodity products that involve very little research.
 For instance, paper products or office supplies.
 Both of these products have many suppliers for a client to choose from.
 Subsequently, that client has high bargaining power.
 Since many suppliers exist, the “lowest price” will largely play a role in how a client chooses to award a contract.

 Fortunately, in the public sector, there are laws and regulations protecting and encouraging competition in the marketplace — with transparency leading the way to make this possible.
 In the public sector, transparency means “that information on the public procurement process must be available to everyone”.
 This includes contractors, suppliers, service providers and the public at large, unless there are valid and legal reasons to keep certain information confidential.

 All information regarding an RFP is posted to that entity’s website or messaging board related to that RFP.
-For instance, this includes any pertinent information like:
+For instance, this includes items such as: